TV Golfinho: History

 After three years off the air, as a way of celebrating the 513th anniversary of the Fernando de Noronha Archipelago, TV Golfinho reestablished its activities on August 9, 2016, becoming affiliated with TV Cultura, in partnership with TV Nova, network affiliate in Olinda, near Recife.
 Reforms and restructuring was carried out.
 The station went on air on an experimental basis, through channel 14.

 On December 7, 2017, the station was officially reopened, with a ceremony that was attended, among others, by the island's then administrator, Luís Eduardo Antunes, and the environment secretary, Sérgio Xavier, as well as directors of both TV Cultura and TV Nova.

 On June 28, 2018, the station returns with local programming, with a new logo, new slogan "É Noronha na tela!", and a new program, Radar Notícias, a news bulletin during the schedule.
 On August 13, 2018, in the week of the island's 515th anniversary, after requests from the population, the traditional Jornal da Ilha returned to its programming.

-On April 8, 2020, the station starts broadcasting, from 9 am to 12 pm, classes for high school students at Escola Arquipélago, produced by the Pernambuco Department of Education.
+On April 8, 2020, the station started broadcasting, from 9 am to 12 pm, classes for high school students at Escola Arquipélago, produced by the Pernambuco Department of Education.
+On August 9, 2021, at a meeting which was marked by the signing of TV Pernambuco's affiliation contract to TV Cultura, plans for the implementation of TV Golfinho's digital signal began.

+On March 25, 2025, TV Pernambuco announced the implementation of the station's digital signal in the city, by means of a partnership with TV Golfinho.
+With that, the station started airing TV Brasil programming again.
+To strengthen the partnership, TV Pernambuco launched Conexão Noronha, which first aired on April 4.
+With it, the station's local reports made it to mainland Brazil, specifically Pernambuco.

+On November 8, 2025, Sistema Golfinho de Comunicação was integrated into EPC (Empresa Pernambuco de Comunicação).
+With that, SGC, including TV Golfinho, gained a new identity.